 2. Automated Incident Response

 Speed matters in cybersecurity.
 When a breach occurs, response time is critical.
 AI-driven systems in 2025 can automatically respond to incidents without human intervention.
 They can isolate compromised endpoints, block malicious IP addresses, and even initiate a system rollback to prevent data loss.
+Integrating activity monitor software into this framework further enhances visibility, enabling real-time tracking of user behavior and system changes to detect anomalies before they escalate into full-scale attacks.

 This level of automation reduces the time between detection and response from hours or days to mere seconds, minimizing the potential damage.
+To coordinate these rapid response actions more effectively, Xurrent Service Management helps streamline incident workflows, automate escalations, and ensure faster resolution across security and IT teams.

 3. Behavioral Biometrics and Authentication